 About Minimum Liability Car Insurance

-What does liability only insurance cover?
+What does liability insurance cover?

-Liability car insurance typically refers to Bodily Injury Liability (BI) and Property Damage Liability (PD), which are both included in our liability coverage.
-This type of insurance helps pay for damages that result from an auto accident you cause.
-These damages might include medical expenses, property damage, and loss of wages.
-Liability insurance coverage offers no protection for your own medical bills or vehicle repairs.
+"Liability car insurance" usually refers to bodily injury liability (BIL) and property damage liability (PDL), which are both included in the liability coverage we offer.
+This type of insurance helps pay for damages that result from an auto accident you cause, including the other person's medical expenses, property damage, lost wages, etc. Liability insurance coverage offers no protection for your own medical bills or vehicle repairs.

 Again, the amount of required basic liability car insurance varies by state.

 Am I required to have more than liability car insurance?